atmiya-p/atmiya-p/README.md

 ## I'm an Honour's Computer Science student and aspiring Software Developer

-- 🔭 I’m currently working on a live flight tracker software ✈️ & a rental property scraper which will help people in Ontario search for rental properties 🏠
+- 🔭 I’m currently working on a live flight tracker software ✈️
+- 🔭 I'm also currently working on rental property scraper which will help people in Ontario search for rental properties 🏠
 -  📫 Please feel free to contact me on [Linkedin](https://www.linkedin.com/in/atmiya-patel-0aa9b0252/)